 There can be four scenarios that may arise while transacting in cryptocurrencies.
 These are:

-When you are buying a cryptocurrency with INR, no TDS is required.
+When you are buying a cryptocurrency with INR, you need to deduct 1% of TDS and only pay the remaining amount to the seller.

 In this situation, a 1% TDS would be applicable on the sale point transaction of the crypto transaction.
 For example, if you were using 2000 Ethereum to buy Rs 2000 worth of Bitcoin, you will be required to pay 1% of 2000 Ethereum, or about 20 Ethereum as the TDS.